 Source: adapted from OECD (2019), Ship recycling: an overview, OECD/Paris

-The average ship demolition/scrapping/recycling age ranges between 20 and 32 years, depending on the vessel type, the conditions in the freight markets, and the market demand from scrapyards.
+The average ship demolition/scrapping/recycling age ranges between 20 and 32 years, depending on the vessel type, the freight market conditions, and the demand from scrapyards.
 When freight and charter rates are high, average demolition ages are typically high.
-Regulatory requirements (for example, phasing out of single-hull tankers) and technical conditions (new Panama Canal locks introduced in 2016) can also have an impact on the average ship age for scrapping.
+Regulatory requirements (for example, phasing out of single-hull tankers) and technical conditions (new Panama Canal locks introduced in 2016) can also impact the average ship age for scrapping.

-According to UNCTAD data, the top three ship vessel scrapping countries in tonnage terms are Bangladesh, India, and Pakistan.
-There basically are four types of ship recycling / shipbreaking setups:
+According to UNCTAD data, the top three ship vessel scraping countries in terms of tonnage are Bangladesh, India, and Pakistan.
+There are four types of ship recycling/shipbreaking setups:

 Unserviceable vessels are sold based on the Lightweight Tonnage (LDT) of the vessel.
 The light weight of a vessel is the weight of the hull, including machinery and equipment.
 The length, breadth, depth, and displacement are also very important factors for buying and selling an unserviceable ship.
 Generally, 95% of a ship’s body is made of mild steel (M.S.), 2% of stainless steel, and 3% of miscellaneous metals, such as brass, aluminum, copper, gunmetal, and other alloys, which are important factors of ship breaking.
 Ships also contain stores and other materials ranging from foodstuff to clothing, from electrical to electronics, machinery of most types, life-saving equipment, drugs, communication equipment, etc. In fixing the price of a ship to be scrapped, consideration is given to the factor of whether it is a dead ship or a running one.